SHARE THIS ARTICLE

 Extended travel health insurance plans are more like a checked bag.
 It’s got everything you know you need to have plus a few things you want to have for peace of mind.
 (Like the backup hair dryer you pack just in case the one at the hotel is no good.)

-This insurance is much more extensive and covers things like:
+This much more extensive plan covers things like:

 …and more, depending on which policy you get and which add-ons you choose.